isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Opening of Agrotechnology Parks in Lim Chu Kang and Loyang</h2>
             <p>Agricultural land continued to decline in the 1980s due to urbanisation.
-To maintain a degree of self-sufficiency and to maximise land productivity, PPD consolidated farming in Agrotechnology Parks.
+To maintain a degree of self-sufficiency and to maximise land productivity, the Primary Production Department (PPD) consolidated farming in Agrotechnology Parks.
 Mechanised and automated farm systems were promoted, boosting productivity in a tightening labour market.</p>
           </div>
         </div>
       </div>